 Love these.
 Ghee is a great alternative for butter.
 Both of these are grassfed.
 Ghee has a high smoke point, so you can sauté with it at higher temperatures.
 I use the plain for cooking and the sea salt version for snacking.

 Avocado oil: I use La Tourangelle for more delicate flavorful needs, like salad dressing.
-I use Chosen Foods for cooking.
+I use Primal Kitchen or Chosen Foods for cooking.
 Avocado oil has a high smoke point, and doesn’t oxidize as easily.
 So you can sauté with it at higher temperatures.
 Or even for frying.
 Chosen foods makes a pan spray as well.

 Macadamia Nut Oil: by Roland.
 Mac oils are great for salad dressings.
 Healthy oil, don’t need a lot though, just a splash mixed in with olive and avocado.
 Another option is Piping Rock.